 The detailed work of the engineers on the chassis has paid off

 The entire driving behavior is again, no: still typical BMW.
 For example: The electromechanical power steering gives the driver the sensitive perception of precise vehicle control.
-The slight understeer that can be felt in fast corners on a wet road does not change anything and does not make you long for rear-wheel drive.
-In terms of driving dynamics, the front-wheel drive is absolutely no disadvantage.
+The slight understeer that is noticeable in fast corners on wet roads does not change anything and does not make you long for rear-wheel drive.
+Front-wheel drive is absolutely no disadvantage in terms of driving dynamics.
 To repeat it: you can feel how much detailed work the chassis engineers have done to prevent compromises in agility.
 They succeeded.
 This is also thanks to the so-called “actuator-related wheel slip limitation”.
-The high-tech term can hardly be translated; For the layman, it is only important that the slip control intervenes faster and more sensitively than before.
-This almost completely eliminates the behavior that engineers call power understeer, which is uncomfortable with less carefully tuned front-wheel drives, especially on slippery surfaces when starting with high power.
+The high-tech term can hardly be translated; For the layperson, it is only important that the slip control intervenes faster and more sensitively than before.
+This almost completely eliminates the behavior called power understeer by the engineers, which is unpleasant when driving off with less carefully tuned front-wheel drives, especially on slippery ground when starting with high power.

 A few more words about the design.
 The inconspicuousness used in the predecessor has given way to an expressionist design.
 Especially noticeable from the outside: the dominant kidney that has grown into the bonnet.
 The wedge-shaped side bead rising towards the rear, the coupé-like sloping roofline, the skilfully formulated rear end make it clear that the designers have ventured out of the rather brave modesty corner.
 The A is even more present on the street than its predecessor, no matter from which perspective you look at it.
 The quality of the design is much more difficult to implement on smaller vehicles than on large ones.
 With the new XNUMX, the design details add up to more than just a moment's favor.
 The new ones are not only technologically, but also formally fit for the future.
 This means that it will not age quickly, as can be seen in some flash in the pan designs that inspire for a short time, but quickly degenerate into boring.